Partnering with Pride

 Pride events are so important as an expression of togetherness, showcasing diversity, equity and inclusivity within the LGBT+ community.
 They celebrate the countless people that have lost their jobs, families and lives to be able to live in peace with themselves and improve the world we are living in.

-NHS Blood and Transplant (NHSBT) is proud to have partnered with Birmingham Pride and UK Black Pride in 2022.
+NHS Blood and Transplant (NHSBT) is proud to have partnered with many Pride events in previous years.

-We look forward to partnering with many more Pride events in 2023.
+We look forward to partnering with many more Pride events in the future.
+See events we are attending in 2024

 Birmingham Pride